Real World STEM Tutorial

 12. Computing Airplane Stopping Distance

-We also include the Microsoft Visual C# Source Code for the following STEM applications for your students to look at in detail to see how we built each of the different Science, Technology, Engineering and and Math applications:
+We also include the following STEM related applications for you and your students work with to see how we built each of the different Science, Technology, Engineering and Math applications:

 Real World Science, Engineering, Technology, & Math (STEM) Fair Software Customer Comments: